Awards

 What the fellowship provides

-The Pulliam Fellowship awards $75,000 to an outstanding editorial writer or columnist to help broaden his or her journalistic horizons and knowledge of the world.
-The annual award can be used to cover the cost of study, research and/or travel in any field.
-The fellowship results in editorials and other writings, including books.
+The Pulliam Fellowship awards up to $100,000 to outstanding editorial writers, columnists or reporters to help broaden their journalistic horizons and knowledge of the world.
+The award can be used to cover the cost of study, research and/or travel.

 Eligibility requirements